-Seve was not exempt from using his putter when he wasn't on the green either.
+Seve did not shy away from using his putter when he wasn't on the green either.
 Former European Tour player and Sky Sports commentator Tony Johnstone recalled a tournament in which Seve extracted himself from under the lip of a fairway bunker by using the toe of his putter and taking a full swing, putting the ball to a foot from the hole and setting up an eagle three.

 And just when you thought that was just about as good as it gets, that's not the only unorthodox shenanigans that he got up to with his Ping putter.
 Check this out:

 Seve's Putting Technique:

 Seve had an unorthodox setup, well stooped over the ball, but beyond that his technique was right from the textbook.
 His backswing and follow through worked just like a pendulum and although he looked relaxed and had a swift, punchy rhythm, at no time did his left wrist break down (a very common flaw for the novice golfer).

 The other interesting thing to note about Seve's technique was how far forward the ball was in his stance and how the stroke he used had its center well forward as well.
 His stroke was a pendulum with its

 centre at the bottom of his left ribcage.